-Enter the amount determined on your separate schedule on line 20, Form K-120.
-All corporations filing a combined return (single or multiple), or are authorized to file using the alternative or separate accounting method, must complete lines 1 through 19 using the total combined income column from Schedule K-121.
+Enter the amount determined on your separate schedule on line 21, Form K-120.
+All corporations filing a combined return (single or multiple), or are authorized to file using the alternative or separate accounting method, must complete lines 1 through 20 using the total combined income column from Schedule K-121.

-LINE INSTRUCTIONS FOR FORM K-120, PAGES 1 AND 2
+Instructions for Form K-120, Pages 1 and 2